Can you get COVID-19 from sex?

 The COVID-19 virus can spread through contact with feces.
 It's possible that you could get the COVID-19 virus from sexual activities that expose you to fecal matter.

 There is currently no evidence that the COVID-19 virus is transmitted through semen or vaginal fluids, but the virus has been detected in the semen of people who have or are recovering from the virus.
 Further research is needed to determine if the COVID-19 virus could be transmitted sexually.

-If you haven’t had a COVID-19 vaccine, the safest type of sexual activity during the COVID-19 pandemic is masturbation.
+If you aren't up to date with your COVID-19 vaccines, masturbation is a safe type of sexual activity during the COVID-19 pandemic.
 Be sure to wash your hands and any sex toys used, both before and after masturbating.
 You might also consider engaging in sexual activity with partners via text, photos or videos, ideally using an encrypted platform to provide privacy protection.

-Beyond sex, there are other ways to create or maintain intimacy with a partner at a distance.
-Go on virtual dates together, share music you enjoy, write letters to one another or dress up for each other.
+Beyond sex, there are other ways to create or maintain intimacy with a partner.
+Choose outdoor and well-ventilated places for a date.
+Stroll around town, enjoy a hike together, or try outdoor dining.
+Avoid crowded public spaces.
+You can also share music you enjoy, write letters to one another or dress up for each other.
 Be creative.